parHaddox/serverless-cms-azure/src/content/about.md

 layout: page
 description: " "
 ---
-Bob's a developer from London.
-And he's actually called [Dan](https://www.danielbass.dev "Dan's Actual Website").
-Please change this copy before you publish it on your website!
+Chris is a developer from Norfolk, VA.
+I'm a technologist of sorts and am on a path to document all that I am learning in a fun and exciting way.
+Find my journey here [Dan](https://www.chrishaddox.com "Chris's Actual Website").

 This copy has been added from the CMS using a lovely rich text editor!